Cloudivize shows you all your account assets at intuitive visual icons and graphics at the called “Cloudivize Canvas”.

-First thing you will see at Cloudivize is the Top view of your AWS account.
-Your Cloudivize Canvas is showing a full view of all Regions at your AWS account, and some levels of each Region (See Visibility Depth configuration to control the depth of this view)
+First thing you will see at Cloudivize is the Top view of your Cloud account (AWS or Azure).
+Your Cloudivize Canvas is showing a full view of all Regions at your Cloud account, and some levels of each Region (See Visibility Depth configuration to control the depth of this view)

 From this view, you can navigate your way to any Region and to any group you want, see Navigation to learn more.

 At the top of Cloudivize Canvas, you can see show/hide panel, it called Managed Accounts Panel, and present the Cloud accounts that you configured at Multiple Accounts Configuration

 If you configured Cloudivize to manage multiple Cloud accounts (note: you need Team or Enterprise subscription), you will see Cloud accounts names (at AWS the name is the Account Alias if exist or the AWS account ID, at Azure is the the Subscription name), then you can switch between them by just clicking the relevant account.